 With such signings, the new season may not turn out to be quite the disaster it is so far shaping up to be, and they could even reach the Champions League.
 That third spot, in all truth, is the very best Milanisti could have hoped for before Sunday, and is a million miles away from reality this morning.

-- Inter got its Scudetto challenge off to the perfect start with a 3-0 win at newly promoted Pescara, displaying exactly the kind of professionalism and penetration it struggled to find at any point last season.
+- Inter got their Scudetto challenge off to the perfect start with a 3-0 win at newly promoted Pescara, displaying exactly the kind of professionalism and penetration they struggled to find at any point last season.
 Two goals in two minutes from Wesley Sneijder and Diego Milito put them in the box seat, before a second-half strike from substitute Philippe Coutinho finished off the scoring.
 But it was the performances of new boys Antonio Cassano and Walter Gargano that stole the show, with both slotting in as though they were made for Andrea Stramaccioni’s side.

 - Zeman football is back at the Stadio Olimpico, with Zdenek’s first game back in the hotseat at Roma providing quite the spectacle as the Giallorossi drew 2-2 with Catania.
 Sloppy defending contributed to the home side twice falling behind to goals from Giovanni Marchese and Alejandro Lopez, but a magnificent bicycle-kick effort from Pablo Daniel Osvaldo and a sumptuous injury-time strike by debutant Nicolas Lopez ensured that the Czech coach had something to show for his return to Serie A. It's next stop Inter for the Zeman fun bus.

 - Many have questioned how Napoli will be able to challenge without former star man Ezequiel Lavezzi, but the Partenopei got off to a flyer in Sicily against Palermo.
-Facing a side who are generally one of the toughest to beat on its own turf, Walter Mazzarri’s men picked off their hosts with ease late on after grabbing the lead on the stroke of half-time when Christian Maggio sent in Marek Hamsik.
-The Slovakian returned the favor, and then Eduardo Vargas teed up Edinson Cavani as Napoli recorded a 3-0 victory that will make many re-evaluate what the Azzurri can achieve this season.
+Facing a side who are generally one of the toughest to beat on their own turf, Walter Mazzarri’s men picked off their hosts with ease late on after grabbing the lead on the stroke of half-time when Christian Maggio sent in Marek Hamsik.
+The Slovakian returned the favour, and then Eduardo Vargas teed up Edinson Cavani as Napoli recorded a 3-0 victory that will make many re-evaluate what the Azzurri can achieve this season.